 Start by getting the domain's current DNS information and writing EVERYTHING down, even if you don't initially think it's important.
 This includes any weird "autodiscover" or TXT records you're not familiar with.

 Go to your new DNS provider.
 Most will allow you to add a domain before you actually change any DNS records.
-Once you've done that, input ALL of the DNS settings that you wrote down earlier.
-Remember - Because your NameServers are still pointing to the current/old DNS host, nothing you change here will have any effect on the actual domain yet!
+Once you’ve done that, input ALL of the DNS Settings that you wrote down earlier.
+Remember – Because your NameServers are still pointing to the current/old DNS host, nothing you change here will have any effect on the actual domain yet!

 First, confirmed both settings are EXACTLY the same in both DNS hosts.
 Then, go ahead and change your NameServers to the new DNS host.
 NameServers can take up to 48 hours to propagate globally.
-This means some people will be getting their DNS records from the new host, while some will be getting them from the old host.
-Once you've changed NameServers, Wait the full 48 hours before making any DNS changes to ensure there are no issues.
+This means some people will be getting their DNS settings from the new host, while some will be getting them from the old host.
+Once you’ve changed NameServers, Wait the full 48 hours before making any DNS settings changes to ensure there are no issues.

 Go ahead and change your A-Record and any other records that need to be changed in your new host.
 Each record will have a TTL listed in seconds - this is how long the record should take to update everywhere.